Skip to content

 systeminfo | findstr /B /C:"System Type"

-2. Transfer winPEAS to target machine Using certutil
+2. Transfer winPEAS to the target using certutil

 .\winPEASx64.exe